MatthewTheCoder1218/plugged/README.md

 **Get your project connected in seconds**
 No configuration • No CLI • No environment variables • Just works

-Plugged automatically sets up secure connections between your frontend and backend services.
+Plugged automatically sets up your backend by just merely clicking buttons and meeting a fully functional boilerplate.

 ---